 The program is designed for Adult Students who meet one of the following criteria:

-General Adult Education Calendar
+Professional Studies General Education Calendar

 ART 252C • History and Appreciation of Art (3 units)